 And just to be clear, I’m referring to the initial Closing Disclosure; not the final Closing Disclosure.

 Usually, after the appraisal is in and all conditions have been submitted back to the underwriting team they will send out the initial Closing Disclosure for you to sign/date.

 Once everything is approved and moves to the loan documents department, a final Closing Disclosure is issued.
-This final Closing Disclosure will be included with your final loan documents you sign to complete the mortgage process.
+This final Closing Disclosure will be included with the final loan documents you sign to complete the mortgage process.

 What’s in the Closing Disclosure?

 Everything that’s in the Loan Estimate plus some additional information.
 While the Loan Estimate and Closing Disclosure have similar information they are completely different in format.

 Do remember I said it was important to review the Loan Estimate with your Loan Officer?
 Well, the same applies to the Closing Disclosure.

 To further protect consumers who are completing a refinance transaction a three-day waiting period (which starts on the day you sign loan documents) is in place.
 This ensures consumers have plenty of time to review their new mortgage.

 Is it the same on a purchase transaction?